-Restrictive eligibility criteria apply for adoptive parents in accordance with the Indigenous placement principle.
+Restrictive eligibility criteria apply for adoptive parents in accordance with the Aboriginal Child Placement Principle.

 Adoption of Children Act 1994

 Local Court

 Other arrangements are sought before an adoption order is considered.

 There is provision for adoptions by relatives other than step-parents in exceptional circumstances, that is, when a guardianship or custody order will not adequately provide for the interests and welfare of the child.